 - Outstanding School STEM Awards

-Nominations close COB Wednesday 19 April, with winners to be announced at an awards presentation ceremony to be held on 11 August.
+Nominations close COB 28 March 2019, with winners announced at an awards presentation ceremony on 9 August 2019.

 Deadly new resources encourage school attendance